 Go to my books page for excerpts and buying links.

-Remember rocker Zander Freedman, reprobate brother of Devin Freedman who was the hero of What The Librarian Did?
-Zander also has cameos in Bring Him Home and my May release, A Prior Engagement.
+For those new to my books, rocker Zander Freedman is the reprobate brother of Devin Freedman who was the hero of What The Librarian Did?
+Zander also has cameos in Bring Him Home and my May 2013 release, A Prior Engagement.
 He's selfish, talented, vain, charismatic, brutally frank and a master of self-deception.
 Yet some readers actually like this alphahole which forced me to ask myself the fatal question.
 'Can he be redeemed?'

 'Absolutely not,' was my immediate reply.